 More technologies, more screens, more everything

-ItalDesign was perhaps the most visible design company at that same 1986 Turin Motor Show.
-In addition to the exclusive Orbit, the company also introduced the Machimoto in Turin.
-This was something like a convertible version of the Orbit.
-Technically, it’s a Golf GTI with a 1.8-litre 139-hp engine and front-wheel drive.
-But in practice, it’s a family convertible that can accommodate nine small people or six adults.
+At the 1986 Turin Motor Show, ItalDesign stood out prominently.
+Alongside the unique Orbit, they also unveiled the Machimoto in Turin, akin to a convertible version of the Orbit.
+Technically based on the Golf GTI with a 1.8-litre 139-hp engine and front-wheel drive, the Machimoto was a practical family convertible capable of accommodating nine small passengers or six adults.

 Machimoto fits 6 adults or 9 smaller guys